decentraland/adr/content/ADR-137-new-friend-request.md

 ## Approach
 For this to work we need to synchronize the information between the Renderer, Kernel and Matrix servers.

 Due to the current architecture implemented in the backend side, the idea would be to use always Kernel as a bridge between the Renderer and the Matrix server.
-So any communication needed between both sides will be done through messages in Kernel↔Renderer.
+So any communication needed between both sides will be done through messages in Kernel↔Renderer and the messages exchange is defined by RPC calls.

 In terms of needed communications, we have identified the next main dependencies between Client and Backend: